hamishbrown/raspberrypi-things-to-do/README.md

 #### Host your own [Tomcat](https://hub.docker.com/_/tomcat) webapp

-    1. In the directory containing your WAR file, nano Dockerfile
+1. In the directory containing your WAR file nano Dockerfile
 2. Copy and Paste the following code
         FROM tomcat:8.0
         COPY ./<YOUR_WEB_APP_NAME>.war /usr/local/tomcat/webapps/
 3. Save and Exit the file
         <Ctrl-x>y<Enter>
 4. Build `<YOUR_IMAGE_NAME>`
         docker build -t <YOUR_IMAGE_NAME> .
 5. Run `<YOUR_CONTAINER_NAME>`
         docker run -dit --name <YOUR_CONTAINER_NAME> -p 8080:8080 <YOUR_IMAGE_NAME>
 6. Access at
         http://<PI_IP_ADDR>:8080/<YOUR_WEB_APP_NAME>